Install EL Linux via PXE and UEFI

 Create a grub.cfg file in /tftpboot/uefi/

-The uefi/BOOTX64.EFI boot file will be looking for a GRUB2/Grub configuration file uefi/grub.cfg in the same subdirectory.
+The uefi/grubx64.efi (or the uefi/BOOTX64.EFI) boot file will be looking for a GRUB2 or Grub configuration file uefi/grub.cfg in the same subdirectory.
 Create the file /var/lib/tftpboot/uefi/grub.cfg with the contents:

 set default="0"